 Marion Belcher, Granddaughter of Zachariah and Kate Fuller Belcher

-What became a dairy farm actually had a history of its own.
-Moggy Hollow is actually known as the pond left at the end of the Passiac Glacier millions of years ago during the ice age.
+What became a dairy farm had a history of its own.
+Moggy Hollow is the pond left at the end of the Passiac Glacier millions of years ago during the ice age.
 The farm is now part of the Leonard Buck Garden in Far Hills.
 If you like geology, you’ll love the 18 rock foundations in the gardens left behind from glacial times.

 Scientists say this “Moggy Hollow” pond, the remainder of Lake Passiac, was the largest glacial lake in New Jersey.
 It was once 30 miles long, 10 miles wide, and 240 feet deep.